dejanu/linux/README.md

 Signals are a fundamental way to control linux processes .
 The `kill` command allows you to send a signal to any application.
-Usage `$ kill -TERM PID` .
+Usage `$ kill -9 PID` .

 ```bash
 kill -l